IvanGavrilov/CalcKit/calculators.md

 *Note: If you do not include an image, the image description will be automatically hidden, regardless of what you have written in it.*

-If you include an image, but you leave the image description field empty, the image will take the full width of the page.
-Otherwise, if you write something in the image desciption, the image and it's description will be displayed in the same line, with the image taking around 60% and the description around 40% of the page width.
+If you include an image, but you leave the image description field empty, the image will take the full width of the page *(see picture right)*.
+Otherwise, if you write something in the image desciption, the image and it's description will be displayed in the same line, with the image taking around 60% and the description around 40% of the page width *(see picture left)*.